ucb-sts/sts/DOCUMENTATION.md

    checks whether an invariant violation occurred in the trace.

  - ```pretty_print_input_trace.py```: Print an events.trace file in human
    readable format.
-This script's output is highly configurable.
+This script's output is highly configurable; simply pass the path to a config file to with `-c`.
+The config files have the following
+   format:

 <pre>
 ----- config file format: ----